 Emergency Response Levels

-The University of Calgary has two emergency response levels.
+The University of Calgary has three emergency response levels.

 Emergency Response Organizational Structure